ibrod83/nodejs-file-downloader/readme.md

 nodejs-file-downloader is a simple utility for downloading files.
 It hides the complexity of dealing with streams, paths and duplicate file names.

+If you encounter any bugs or have a question, please don't hesitate to open an issue.

 ## Installation

 ```sh